savob/statopt-python/README.md

 |`receiver.distortion.addDistortion`  |  Add receiver linear distortion |
 |`receiver.distortion.fileName`       |  File specifying 1-to-1 voltage mapping (structure containing "input" and "output" vectors of same length) |

-# Future Work

-- [ ] Investigate the use of an alternative, more interactive graphics library for figures like [pyqt](https://www.pyqtgraph.org/) or [Altair](https://altair-viz.github.io/index.html)
-- [ ] Consider allowing the chaining of `.s4p` files to allow systems to be more flexible.
-For example allowing one to change the transmission line but keeping the same die-to-pad channel.
-- [ ] Speed up simulation of RX CTLE step. **Currently `lsim` is responsible for 90% of run time during adaption.**
-  - Attempt to parallelize its operation across all channels in a given link configuration
-  - Consider replacing `lsim` with a covolution operation like what is done for pulse response generation.
-This is probably what goes on inside `lsim` but we could avoid repeatly calculating this repsonse by recording it the first time for a given CTLE.
-Then whenever the response is needed, read it from memory and convole which is much faster than recalculating the impulse reponse repeatedly.

 # Dependancies